ConversationsMonday, November 23, 2020 2:06 AM

 Every conversation needs to have a unique ID that you choose.
 Choosing your own conversation ID keeps you firmly in control of the granularity of a conversation.
 For example, should any two people who chat have a single, continuous conversation?
 Or should there be a new, separate conversation for every purchase or transaction, even if two given users may have multiple transactions?

 Here are three ways in which TalkJS customers often choose a conversation ID:

-If your app tracks orders or transactions or something similar, and you want to have a single conversation for every order, then it may be very effective to use your internal order ID as a conversation ID.
-One order, one conversation.
+If your app tracks purchases or transactions or something similar, and you want to have a single conversation for every purchase, then it may be very effective to use your internal purchase ID as a conversation ID.
+One purchase, one conversation.
 Simple!